Skip to content

 Whichever method you use, the result is the same row.
 You can edit any field after the fact, and re-importing the same flight (boarding pass after you’d already entered it manually, for example) fills gaps without overwriting what you’ve curated.

-The Flights page goes into each method in detail and lists the symptoms-and-fixes for the parser misfires that come up.
+The Flights page goes into each flight method in detail and lists the symptoms-and-fixes for the parser misfires that come up.

 Below the map sit the statistics: total distance (”× around Earth”), total time, countries, top airlines, top aircraft, top airports.
 Filters on the left let you slice by year, tag, airline, country.
 Everything is reactive — pick a tag, the map and the numbers both update.
 The deeper Statistics page breaks them out into Fun, Business, and Unique sections with year comparison and a heatmap calendar.